 Cleaning Up Residual WPBakery Files

 After completing the migration, it’s time to remove any residual files or data left by WPBakery.
-These can include unused shortcodes, database entries, or plugin dependencies that no longer serve a purpose.
+These can include unused shortcodes, database entries, or plugin dependencies that are no longer in use.
 Begin by uninstalling the WPBakery plugin from your WordPress dashboard.

 Additionally, check your database for any WPBakery-specific tables or entries, and remove them using a database plugin like WP-Optimize to keep your site lean and efficient.